joshfinlay/php-push/README.md

 $push->sendMessage($REGID, $payload);
 ```

+REMEMBER: If sending to GCM, $REGID needs to be an array of registration IDs.
+This is useful to sending bulk pushes.
+          APNS does not offer this same functionality.

 ## simpleSend function
 The `simpleSend()` function is the quickest and easiest way to send a push notification.
 It generates the payload for you, without any additional data.